 - The role and status of foster carers: the relevance for safer caring of the foster carer’s position in the team around the child or young person.

-- Risk sensible, not risk adverse: the need for a realistic and proportionate approach to risk so children and young people can grow and learn.
+- Risk sensible, not risk-averse: the need for a realistic and proportionate approach to risk so children and young people can grow and learn.

 The Safer Caring: A New Approach publication addresses these themes across 12 chapters, with a series of resources to support and embed learning.
 It is The Fostering Network’s most popular publication and is available to purchase online.